oscarftoro/word_collector/README.md

 Running tests
 -------------
-Since the project use erlang.mk, a simple ```make tests``` will do the job.
+Since the project uses erlang.mk, a simple ```make tests``` will do the job.
 There are Eunit and Common Tests included on this project.

 When the tests are done, the results can easily be checked in the folder log.
 Open the index file and inspect what is wrong where.
 Common test mantain an history of your tests.
 Simply amazing.